mansoor92/IOS-App-Architecture/README.md

 * **ViewComposer:** The View Composer is a helper class that provides a single make method for initializing the view, view model, and establishing communication between them.
 It is used by the router to initialize view controllers.

 ### <a id="thirdparty-dependencies">Third-Party Dependencies</a>
-The project utilizes the following third-party libraries for
+The project utilizes the following third-party libraries for enhanced functionality:

- enhanced functionality:

 * **[ApiClient](https://github.com/mansoor92/ApiClient):** A lightweight Swift package used for network requests.
 * **[IQKeyboardManagerSwift](https://github.com/hackiftekhar/IQKeyboardManager):** A library that simplifies keyboard handling and provides a seamless typing experience.
 * **[Reusable](https://github.com/AliSoftware/Reusable):** A library that enhances code reusability by providing a protocol-based approach for handling reusable views and cells.
 * **[Toast](https://github.com/scalessec/Toast-Swift):** A library for displaying toast notifications, providing visual feedback to users.

-This iOS App Architecture project aims to establish a solid foundation for iOS development, allowing developers to quickly set up projects and focus on building robust and scalable applications.
+## H